Dale Miller

 Dale Miller (born September 16, 1949) is a politician from the U.S. state of Ohio.
-He is the Democratic member of the Cuyahoga County Council, serving since January 1, 2011.
+He is a Democratic member of the Cuyahoga County Council, serving since January 1, 2011.
 He served in the Ohio Senate from 2006 to 2010, and in the Ohio House of Representatives from 1997 to 2006.
 He also was a member of Cleveland City Council from 1979 to 1997.

 Life and career

 In 1976, Miller received his PhD in Clinical Psychology from the University of Utah, after obtaining his MS in Clinical Psychology from the University of Utah in 1974, and his BS in Psychology from Case Western Reserve University in 1971.
 He was involved politically starting in college, where he interned for United States Senator Howard Metzenbaum.

 Miller was elected to Cleveland City Council in 1979, serving alongside then-Mayor Dennis Kucinich, and was reelected eight times.
 In 1997, when longtime Representative Patrick Sweeney was appointed to the Ohio Senate, Miller sought to replace him in the Ohio House of Representatives.
 He won the appointment, and was seated on January 3, 1997.
 He won election to his own term in 1998, defeating his Republican opponent with 72.02% of the vote.
 He won reelection again in 2000, 2002 and 2004.
 He served as assistant minority whip and minority whip during his tenure in the House.

 In 2006, Senator Dan Brady resigned from his seat in the Ohio Senate, allowing for an appointment to be made by Senate Democrats.
 Miller sought appointment to the upper chamber.
 He won the appointment, and was seated on February 23, 2006.
 He won a full term in 2006, with 67.96% of the vote.
 In the 128th Ohio General Assembly, Miller served as the ranking minority member of the Senate Finance Committee.